cfernan3/CSC510-Project/DESIGN/DESIGN.md

 Normal flow:
 [Subflow 1].
 User wants to edit the standup schedule.
 	i.
 User sends a command to the Whatbot to modify the standup duration.
    	ii.
-Whatbot asks the user to provide a new duration.
+Whatbot asks the user to provide a new schedule.
    	iii.
-User responds with the new duration in minutes.
+User responds with a set of days and the time window.
    	iv.
-Whatbot confirms the new duration.
+Whatbot confirms the new schedule.

 [Subflow 2].
 User wants to add/edit a reminder before the standup closes.
 	i.
 User sends a command to the Whatbot to modify the reminder.